noushueran/orangehrm/README-Railway.md

 1. The deployment script automatically sets permissions
 2. Check if the `deploy.sh` script ran successfully
 3. Verify Apache is running as www-data user
+4. Check that cache and log directories are writable

+### Build Process Debug

+To debug build issues:

+1. Check Railway build logs for specific error messages
+2. Verify that both frontend builds completed successfully
+3. Ensure all required files are copied to the container
+4. Check that PHP dependencies were installed correctly

 ## Customization